 How it works

-Once you’ve installed the app, you can manually add or scan an unlimited number of credit cards or debt cards through the Curve app, which in turns syncs them with the Curve card.
+Once you’ve installed the app, you can manually add or scan an unlimited number of credit cards or debit cards through the Curve app, which in turns syncs them with the Curve card.
 Curve acts just like a standard bank card because, well, it really is just a standard bank card — it works with chip-and-pin, magstripe, and contactless technologies.

 Curve will be most useful for those who have lots of bank cards and credit cards.
 You can essentially leave all your cards at home (apart from the Curve, of course), and if you wish to make a payment through your American Express, for example, you open the Curve mobile app and change the default payment card — this means you can pay with AmEx in places that don’t accept AmEx and still collect the usual reward points.
 If you then need to withdraw cash from your main bank account, just tap a few buttons in the app to change the default card and you’re good to go.